AllanDaemon/CaioMatemago/README.md

 # Caio O Matemago

 Educational game developed for master thesys in the area by @AcriusTheFirst.
-It's a Mario alike game to teach math.
+It's a 2D platform side scroller game to teach basic math operations.
-* Game Design and Asserts by AcriusTheFirst.
+* Game Design and Assets by AcriusTheFirst.
 * Development and engineering by AllanDaemon.
 * Powered by [Godot Engine (version 2)](https://godotengine.org/)